grzegorzkoszczal/master-thesis/README.md

 TensorFlow, Keras and Horovod, that particularly focues on training models in efficient parallel and distributed manner.
-Next, the model itself is explained in more details - the problem it solves, how the dataset was aqcuired and why it is valuable as a benchmark in this work
+Next, the model itself is explained in more details - the problem it solves, how the dataset was aqcuired and why it is valuable as a benchmark in this work.

 ## Chapter 3 - Related work